-Physician Assistants are highly skilled health care professionals licensed by the state to practice medicine, as part of a team, with physician supervision.
-Within the physician-PA relationship, physician assistants exercise autonomy in medical decision making and provide a broad range of diagnostic and therapeutic services.
-A PA’s practice may also include education, research, and administrative services.
+Physician Assistants (PA) are highly skilled health care professionals licensed by the state to practice medicine, as part of a team, with physician supervision.
+Within the physician-PA relationship, PAs exercise autonomy in medical decision making and provide a broad range of diagnostic and therapeutic services.
+Their comprehensive responsibilities include:

 PAs are trained in intensive education programs accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).

 Because of the close working relationship that PAs have with physicians, PAs are educated in the medical model designed to complement physician training.
-Upon graduation, physician assistants take a national certification examination developed by the National Commission on Certification of PAs, in conjunction with the National Board of Medical Examiners.
+Upon graduation, physician assistants take a national certification examination developed by the National Commission on Certification of Physician Assistants (NCCPA), in conjunction with the National Board of Medical Examiners.